kenken64/brownbag-workshop-aidev/README.md

 This workshop guide provides comprehensive instructions for setting up a full-stack development environment and building a todo application using modern tools and AI assistance.

-GIT PUSH YOUR CODE !
+### GIT PUSH YOUR CODE !
+Kindly use the Gemini CLI not the git commands